owengage/infinite-monkeys/README.md

 generally taking advantage of as many modern web APIs as possible.
 I don't have an intention at the moment to use an established framework such as Angular, React or Vue.

+## TODOs

+These are just rough notes.

+* Don't pass the result of `window.getSelection()` around.
+It's a global thing and nothing good is going to come of lots of things editing it with no contol.
+  Pass a range around instead and make `Paper` determine if a change to selection is required.
+* Add a modal when hyperlinking something so that we can actually link somewhere!